Entrepreneurial Opportunities Are Defined As

 Q: What are some common mistakes entrepreneurs make when identifying opportunities?

-A: Common mistakes include failing to conduct thorough market research, underestimating competition, lacking a clear value proposition, and overestimating demand.
+A: Common mistakes include failing to conduct thorough market research, underestimating competition, lacking a clear value proposition, and overestimating demand It's one of those things that adds up..

 Q: How can I improve my ability to identify entrepreneurial opportunities?